CogStack/CogStack-Pipeline/docs/quickstart/index.md

 bash download_db_dumps.sh
 ```

-Next, a setup scripts needs to be run locally to prepare the Docker images and configuration files for CogStack data processing engine.
+Next, a setup scripts needs to be run locally to prepare the Docker images and configuration files for CogStack data processing pipeline.
 The script is available in `examples/example2/` path and can be run as:

 ```bash
 bash setup.sh